Minecraft Earth: Reception

 Newshub described the game as "hugely ambitious".
 Research firm Sensor Tower reported that it was downloaded 1.4 million times in its first week of release, with 1.2 million from the United States.

 Awards

 The game was nominated for "Best VR/AR Game" at the Game Critics Awards, and won the Coney Island Dreamland Award for Best AR/VR Game at the New York Game Awards.
-Time Magazine listed Minecraft Earth as one of the Best 100 Inventions of 2019.
+Time magazine listed Minecraft Earth as one of the Best 100 Inventions of 2019.

 Legacy

 One of the game's songs, "Earth", was featured as downloadable content in Nintendo's 2018 crossover fighting game Super Smash Bros.
-Ultimate, with it being arranged by Mitsuhiro Kitadani.
+Ultimate, in the form of a remix composed by Mitsuhiro Kitadani.
 This new arrangement was added to the game on 13 October 2020, as part of Challenger Pack 7 within Super Smash Bros.
 Ultimate's Fighters Pass Vol. 2 season pass.

-Challenger Pack 7 features content from the Minecraft franchise, including a playable Minecraft fighter whose playable color variations include the default Minecraft skins Steve and Alex, a stage based on various Minecraft biomes, and seven music tracks, including the "Earth" arrangement itself as well as six other tracks sourced from Minecraft Dungeons and various minigames from the discontinued Legacy Console Edition of Minecraft.
+Many of the game's previously exclusive mobs were featured as pets in the Fauna Faire Adventure Pass for Minecraft Dungeons on 19 October 2022.
+These include: Dairy Cow, Wooly Cow, Cluckshroom, and Vested Rabbit.